artnoisenik/machinelee/docs/terms/deep-learning.md

 Deep Learning models require vast amounts of data and computational power, which can be resource-intensive.
 There’s also the challenge of interpretability, as the decision-making process in deep neural networks can be opaque, often referred to as "black box" models.

-## Conclusion

-Deep Learning has revolutionized AI, offering a level of data processing and learning capability that mirrors human cognition.
-Understanding Deep Learning is crucial for anyone interested in the cutting-edge of AI technology.

 ### Further Reading

 For those looking to explore Deep Learning further, the following resources are invaluable: